 Step 2: Select From a Mac, Time Machine backup, or startup disk and click on Continue.

 Step 3: Click on the applications, programs, and files that you want to backup and click on Continue.

 Once this process is complete, all the files that were present before resetting your MacBook Pro or MacBook Air will be restored.
-Hence, you have successfully reset your MacBook without losing data.
+Thus, you should have successfully performed MacBook SSD data recovery.
 As mentioned earlier above, if by chance you have forgotten to take a backup or lost your backup drive, make use of the Remo Recover software to recover data that was deleted due to formatting.